 - Eligible Countries: All World countries

-- Receive an offer of a place on the Kew/QMUL Plant and Fungal Taxonomy Diversity and Conservation MSc programme for the 2020-21 academic year.
-Applicants who have received a conditional offer are also eligible to apply but, if awarded the bursary, they must fulfil all conditions of the offer no later than 31 August 2020.
+- Have received an offer of a place on the Kew/QMUL Plant and Fungal Taxonomy Diversity and Conservation MSc programme for the 2021-22 academic year.
+Applicants who have received a conditional offer are also eligible to apply but, if awarded the bursary, they must fulfil all conditions of the offer no later than 31 August 2021.

-- Demonstrate your experience in Tropical African botany
+- Demonstrate their experience in Tropical African botany*.

-- Demonstrate how you will continue to work and have an impact in Tropical African Botany after they complete the course.
+- Demonstrate how they will continue to work and have an impact in Tropical African Botany* after they complete the course.

 - Be eligible to study in the UK.
-Non-EU applicants are advised to check the UK visa requirements and application processes as early as possible, to ensure that they receive a visa before the start of the course in September 2020.
+All applicants are advised to check the UK visa requirements and application processes as early as possible, to ensure that they fulfil any requirements before the start of the course in September 2021.

 How to Apply for B.A.
-Krukoff Fellowship ?
+Krukoff Fellowship in Systematics?

 Please follow the following application instructions to win B.A.
 Krukoff Fellowship: